 Woolworths Group is a founding signatory of the Bangladesh Accord.
 We support ongoing efforts to ensure robust, transparent and industry-wide mechanisms to deliver safe working conditions for all factory workers in Bangladesh.

-In FY22 our BIG W business signed the International Accord and joined the Brand Association along with 170 other brands and retailers globally.
+In F22 our BIG W business signed the International Accord and joined the Brand Association along with 170 other brands and retailers globally.
 We continue to support the International Accord by participating in business volume surveys, attending caucus meetings and following up on factory remediation.
+The Bangladesh Accord is now operationalised by the Ready-Made Garment (RMG) Sustainability Council.

 Cleaning Accountability Framework (CAF)